voirinprof/voirinprof.github.io/_pages/en/database/routing.md

 - **Accessibility analysis** (distance to hospitals, schools)
 - **Origin-Destination matrices for mobility flows**

+## If the problem becomes more complex

+If your problem involves managing multiple vehicles, multiple deliveries, a capacity for each vehicle, and different delivery quantities for each client, it becomes a more complex problem (with many constraints).

+You can use `or-tools` to tackle this kind of optimization.
+Here's an example of a fully functional application: [https://github.com/voirinprof/gis_advanced_routing_docker](https://github.com/voirinprof/gis_advanced_routing_docker)

 ## Useful Resources

 - [Official pgRouting Documentation](https://pgrouting.org/documentation.html)